digiexchange/dsx.github.io/opportunities.md

 permalink: /opportunities/
 ---

-**Organizational Partners**
+### Organizational Partners

 We are currently building an Organization Partner program, designed to give nonprofit organizations and other groups ongoing access to digital security providers and strategic thinking from DSX staff.
 Go [here](https://www.digitalsecurityexchange.org/partners/) to learn more.

+### Jobs

 **Director, Partnerships and Outreach (Part-time)**